YonatanHen/YonatanHen/README.md

 ### My name is Yonatan Hen, a Software Engineer
 I'm a Bachelor's (B.Sc.) in Software Engineering from SCE college in Israel.
 As a student and even afterward, I'm always learning by solving Leet Code problems, watching online courses, or developing new applications. 🧑‍💻
 <br/>
-I'm experienced in web and software development in various tools, as it can be seen below.
+I'm experienced in web and software development in various tools and technologies, as it can be seen below.

 <hr/>